 - Hydration: Hydration refers to how much water is added to a sourdough starter.

-- Lactic Acid: Organic acid produced by the good bacteria in sourdough starter.
+- Lactic Acid: Organic acid produced by the good bacteria in the sourdough starter.
 It helps control bad bacteria.

 - Lame: The handle on a blade used to score bread.